Aid Masks Exploitation: Regulations are a Band-Aid to Capitalism's Crimes

 According to the report, China is responsible for about a quarter of the Third World's net resource transfers to the First World.
 Despite a growing finance capitalist class, China is still the largest proletarian nation providing wealth for Amerikans and other First World nations.
 A long fall from grace from when it was the most advanced socialist economy in history, reinvesting all of its wealth into building its own self-sufficiency and serving the needs of its own people.

 While GFI states that, "Every year, roughly $1 trillion flows illegally out of developing and emerging economies due to crime, corruption, and tax evasion", their vision of a capitalism with more integrity would only eliminate an estimated 15% of the value exploited from the majority of the world for the benefit of the imperialist nations.
-We ally with such bourgeois internationalists on some of the demands mentioned above, but also take it further than they will to eliminate imperialism in all its forms and create a world without exploitation or oppression.
+We ally with such bourgeois internationalists on some of the demands mentioned above, but also take it further than they will to eliminate imperialism in all its forms and create a world without any form of exploitation or oppression, whether illegal or not.